 The more we talk about problems, the worse we feel.
 And joining people in their misery won’t work, because it means that we step away from the élan vital of the solution.
 And then, we’re both stuck at the level of the problem, and solutions can’t show up.

-So the first step in helping people is to accept them exactly where they are, without wishing they would be different and without needing to change them, or influence them, or teach them anything.
+So the first step in helping people is to accept them exactly as they are, without wishing they would be different and without needing to change them, or influence them, or teach them anything.

 Creating positive change takes a disciplined mind that can attract positive conditions by focusing on them, without distraction or doubt.
 It means first acknowledging that no one and nothing is broken, and that we don’t need to fix people or the world.
 And from that perspective, we can begin to offer value.

-The way we can help people is to cause them to remember their innate worth.
+The way that we can help people is to cause them to remember their innate worth.
 Then their answers will begin to appear naturally.
 As people acknowledge their value and experience self-worth, they automatically and naturally tap into the constant forward-flow of energy in this universe that moves toward solutions.

 And how do we inspire people to a feeling of worthiness?
 We can’t just give it to them, because it’s not possible to be someone else’s source of worth, or happiness, or faith in self.
 But we can use our joy to help ease people out of their pain and into their own joy.
 And we do that by expressing love and allowing it to naturally lift all of us.